syncfusion-content/javascript-docs/ejPivotChart.md

 ### renderComplete
 {:#events:rendercomplete}

-Triggers when PivotChart widget completes all operations at client-side after any AJAX request.
+Triggers when OlapChart widget completes all operations at client-side after any AJAX request.

 <table class="params">
 <thead>